Trimethylsilylacetylene: Use

 Trimethylsilylacetylene is used in Sonogashira couplings as the equivalent of acetylene.
 Using this protected alkyne, as opposed to acetylene itself, prevents further coupling reactions.
-The trimethylsilyl group can then be cleaved off with TBAF or DBU, either separately or as part of a one-pot Sonogashira reaction to form phenylacetylene derivatives.
+The trimethylsilyl group can then be cleaved off with TBAF or DBU to form phenylacetylene derivatives.
+Trimethylsilylacetylene is also used to synthesize diphenylacetylene derivatives in a one-pot Sonogashira coupling, in which the phenylacetylene derivative reacts with a second aryl halide after in-situ deprotection.
 A less expensive alternative reagent is 2-methylbut-3-yn-2-ol, which after alkynylation is deprotected with base.

 Trimethylsilylacetylene is commercially available.
 It may also be prepared in a manner similar to other silyl compounds: deprotonation of acetylene with a Grignard reagent, followed by reaction with trimethylsilyl chloride.

 Trimethylsilylacetylene is a precursor to 1,4-bis(trimethylsilyl)buta-1,3-diyne, a protected form of 1,3-butadiyne.

 History

 Trimethylsilylacetylene was first synthesized in 1959 by Heinz Günter Viehe.
 He reduced chloro(trimethylsilyl)acetylene by reaction with phenyllithium in diethyl ether and proceeded with subsequent hydrolysis.